 Since the advent of tech, more people are sitting hunched over for hours on end with little movement.
-Computers, tablets, smart phones, and other technology all promote poor posture when ergonomics aren’t paid attention to.
+Computers, tablets, smartphones, and other technology all promote poor posture when ergonomics aren’t a focus.
 The human body was not designed to be placed in a single position for extended periods of time without having some negative consequences.

 And it’s not just an issue for office workers or techies.
 Many professions such as dental hygienists, mechanics, surgeons, and even chiropractors require the body to be placed in an awkward posture — often for lengthy or repeated stretches throughout the day.
 Without proper care of the spine and surrounding muscles, most of us are bound to end up like The Hunchback of Notre Dame’s Quasimodo by the time we retire.
 The end result of these long periods of awkward and poor posture is stiffness, soreness and pain in the mid to upper back, mostly between the shoulder blades.

-Fortunately, chiropractic, physical therapy, and massage therapy can all be extremely beneficial to correcting the affects of poor posture.
+Fortunately, chiropractic, physical therapy, and massage therapy can all be extremely beneficial to correcting the effects of poor posture.
 Each one separately can do wonders for an aching back, but together they can be the perfect combination to address this issue and provide natural back pain relief.

 Addressing Pain Between the Shoulders and Mid-Back